-Commonly, UTIs are their own ailment and are easily treatable and not cause for great concern.
+Commonly, urinary issues are their own ailment and are easily treatable and not cause for great concern.
 However, in some severe cases, a urinary tract infection can be a symptom of an underlying issue.
-Correspondingly, UTIs can also be caused by:
+Correspondingly, urinary issues can also be caused by:

 - Bladder disease

 - Bladder infection or inflammation

 Keep in mind these are rare and severe cases.
 In addition to a urinary tract infection, your beloved dog would be showing many other adverse symptoms.
 Including, but not limited to vomiting, diarrhea, lethargy, reduced appetite, sudden weight loss, and more.